 Microsoft Office 2010

 VLC Media Player

 Register for an account at the circulation desk:

-Visitors will need to set up a guest account in order to use the workstations reserved for community library users.
+Visitors can set up a guest account at the circulation desk in order to use the workstations reserved for community library users.

 What do I need to show in order to set up an account?

 You must present a valid government-issued photo ID showing your name and photo in order to register for guest computer access.
 You will be asked to read and sign an application form agreeing to the rules for use of guest computers.

 Your account will expire at the end of the current year, on December 31.